 - Blackhat SEO strategies: In the SEO world, individual strategies are divided into white hat and black hat strategies, the latter of which are designed to take advantage of the system.
 As a general rule, stay away from blackhat SEO strategies like cloaking (showing different pages to the search engine and end user) or spamming others’ websites, since these can permanently scar your search engine reputation.

-In a Nutshell: App Store SEO
+In a Nutshell: App Marketplace SEO

 Search engine optimization is all about putting great content in front of the eyes of search engines, and SEO for your app marketplace should be no exception.

 While some think it’s enough to create content that their users will like, we consider that just the tip of the iceberg.
 With the clever use of keywords and a conscious effort to grow your domain authority, you can send your marketplace flying to the front page of search engine results.
-And where possible, strive to use subdirectories over subdomains — by all means staying away from the black hat SEO strategies which promise results a little too good to be true.
+And where possible, strive to use subdirectories over subdomains — by all means staying away from the black hat SEO strategies, which promise results a little too good to be true.

 If you can stick to these tips while creating the best possible informational experience for your users, we’re sure your marketplace will have a smooth and successful SEO journey — with existing customers finding all the features they’re looking for and new customers joining the ranks in no time!